ArturWerys/BookshelfApp/README.md

 ---

 ## Goal
-This is my project for C# classes.
+- This is my project for C# classes.
-The main goal is to create a **full-stack mobile application**.
+- The main goal is to create a **full-stack mobile application**.
-Bookshelf allows users to **build and manage their personal library of books**.
+- Bookshelf app allows users to **build and manage their personal library of books**.

-## Project Description
+## Project description
 In this app, a user will be able to:
 - Search for books
 - Mark books as "read" and rate them using stars, write a short review, and save the exact date they finished reading